 IT TELLS YOU HOW PREPARED YOU ARE FOR THE FUTURE

 People often use income as the most important metric in their finances.
 But your income isn’t guaranteed.
 If you lose your job tomorrow, you’ll be stuck relying on your savings to pay the bills.
 And considering many Americans are living paycheck to paycheck, the amount of money they were making no longer matters when the job is gone.

 Your net worth gives you an idea of just how prepared you are to deal with a financial emergency like a job loss, as well as how prepared you’ll be for retirement.

 It’s easy to ignore your total debt and just focus on the monthly payment.
-This might feel better in the moment, but it doesn’t help you to pay it off any faster.
+This might feel better at the moment, but it doesn’t help you to pay it off any faster.
 By calculating your net worth, you’re forced to come to terms with the impact your debt has on your overall financial picture.

 When you borrow money, lenders want to know you’re going to be able to pay back what you owe.
 If you already have significant debts and not many assets, then a lender may see you as a bigger risk.
-You could end up being denied for a loan, or get approved for a loan but have a high interest rate.
+You could end up being denied a loan, or get approved for a loan but have a high interest rate.

 How to grow your net worth